pxchen95/IDtoolbox/README.md

-# IDtoolbox
+### Intrinsic Dimensionality Toolbox

-MATLAB toolbox for estimating intrinsic dimension of kinematic neural data (although it may be used for other types of data, also).
+MATLAB toolbox for estimating intrinsic dimension (ID).
+Although this toolbox is intended to estimate the ID of kinematic neural data, it can be used for any type of datasets.

-Intrinsic Dimensionality Toolbox (MATLAB)

 Author: Paula Chen, Division of Applied Mathematics, Brown University